washuvis/vis2022usermodels/implementation/README.md

     - Implemenation of Analytic Focus by Zhou et al.

 <br>
-* denotes that the technique can predict next interaction <br>
+* denotes that the technique can predict next data interaction <br>
 + denotes that the techchique can detect exploration bias